 The unit starts up in runtime mode.
 By pressing the MENU button, the preset runtime screens (SCR1, SCR2, SCR3) can be selected.
-The unit can be dimmed in any of the runtime screens using the UP (\uparrow) and DOWN (\downarrow) buttons.
+The unit can be dimmed in any of the runtime screens using the UP ( $\uparrow$ ) and DOWN ( $\downarrow$ ) buttons.
 If Trip/Total are selected as a displayed parameter, they can be toggled using the SET button.
 If wind speed is selected as a displayed parameter, the unit can be toggled between knots, m/s, or Beaufort using the SET button.
+The Set button is used to reset the Trip counter if Trip Screen is displayed and the Multi Repeater is connected to a SKIPPER EML 224 system or a DL850 270 kHz system.